 *this article contains affiliate links for your convenience, see full disclosures here

-651 Vinyl seem to be the default choice for most crafting looking to buy vinyl in bulk.
-They carry every many manufacturer and also have a lot of blanks.
+651 Vinyl seems to be the default choice for most crafting looking to buy vinyl in bulk.
+They carry every many manufacturers and also have a lot of blanks.
 More importantly, they have reasonably priced fast shipping.

 Expression Vinyl is also another reliable source.
 They also carry the majority of the well known brands.